 The key with mobile marketing is to use smartphones and other handheld devices to provide potential or existing customers personalized and time- and location-based information about your business.

-Types of Mobile Marketing
+Types of mobile marketing

-Facebook is an example of a third-party mobile app that enables you to integrate your ads into the social media platform through sponsored posts.
+Mobile apps: Mobile consumers spend 82% of their device time on apps, which makes app-based marketing or in-app advertising a popular strategy among marketers.
+Facebook is an example of a third-party mobile app that allows you to integrate your ads into the social media platform through sponsored posts.

 Mobile marketing tips